Tampon tax: Activism

 Supporters of the exemption of said taxes are calling their efforts "menstrual equity", explaining it as a social movement that strives for feminine products like tampons to be considered necessities.
 Activists are often led by members of the government.
-At the beginning of 2016, councilwomen Julissa Ferreras-Copeland led a movement with a tampon tax pilot project ultimately providing free pads and tampons at a local high school in Queens, New York.
+At the beginning of 2016, Councilwoman Julissa Ferreras-Copeland led a movement with a tampon tax pilot project, ultimately providing free pads and tampons at a local high school in Queens, New York.
 Ferreras-Copeland's effort has now been expanded into 25 different schools around New York City.
-Other democrats including Ydanis Rodriguez and council speaker Melissa Mark-Viverito are advocating for state legislature to stop taxing sanitary products.
+Other democrats, including Ydanis Rodriguez and Council Speaker Melissa Mark-Viverito, are advocating for state legislature to stop taxing sanitary products.

 Free the Tampon, an advocate for free menstrual products estimates that it would cost less than $5 a year per user to provide tampons and pads in restrooms at schools and businesses.

-Activists with United for Access, organized a petition and march to put pressure on the US Department of Education to eradicate period poverty in the US.
+Activists with United for Access organized a petition and march to put pressure on the US Department of Education to eradicate period poverty in the US.
 They called on the government to treat period products as health necessities, support policies that protect students who menstruate, and fund period products in school bathrooms.
 The campaign was built in partnership with the period poverty-focused nonprofit founded by social entrepreneur, Nadya Okamoto.
-Okamoto is also the author of the book, Period Power: a Manifesto for the Menstrual Movement, which focuses heavily on advocating against the "tampon tax."
-When Okamoto was 21-years-old, she led her organization to host the first-ever National Period Day on October 19, 2019, which focused on pushing legislators to eliminate the "tampon tax."
+Okamoto is also the author of the book, Period Power: a Manifesto for the Menstrual Movement, which focuses heavily on advocating against the "tampon tax".
+When Okamoto was 21 years old, she led her organization to host the first-ever National Period Day on October 19, 2019, which focused on pushing legislators to eliminate the "tampon tax".
 On National Period Day 2019, the organization supported local organizers to host 60 rallies in all 50 states.